iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 # Number, Math

-All numbers in javascript, both integer or floating-point are of type `Number`.
+All numbers in JavaScript, both integer or floating-point are of type `Number`.

 =Cut